loteoo/hyperapp/docs/src/pages/Reference/reference.md

 ```javascript
 [fx, params]
 ```
-Tuples that describe a side-effect that needs to run.
+An effect is a tuple that describe a side-effect that needs to run.

-Effects are only descriptions of work that needs to be executed, they do not do any side-effects themselves.
+Effects are only descriptions of work that needs to be executed, they do not run any side-effects themselves.
 This allows your application to remain pure while also interacting with the outside world.

 - **fx** - Effect runner.
 - **params** Data to be passed to the effect runner.